Nazarín

 The film received the international prize at the 1959 Cannes Film Festival and was selected as the Mexican entry for the Best Foreign Language Film at the 32nd Academy Awards, but was not selected as a nominee.

-Although not one of Buñuel's most renowned films, Nazarin still holds a high reputation.
+Although not one of Buñuel's most renowned films, Nazarín still holds a high reputation.
 Filmmaker Andrei Tarkovsky named it one of his ten favorite films.
 In April 2019, a restoration was selected to be shown in the "Cannes Classics" section at the 2019 Cannes Film Festival.

 Plot

-Padre Nazario, a Catholic priest living in a poor hostel, is quiet, temperate and distributes his money, even indifferent to being burgled.
-He demonstrates understanding and compassion to those such as Beatriz, who has psychotic episodes and suicidal thoughts after being cast aside by her lover, Pinto.
+Padre Nazario, a priest living in a hostel, is quiet, temperate and distributes his money, even indifferent to being burgled.
+He shows understanding and compassion to such as Beatriz, who has psychotic episodes and suicidal thoughts after being abandoned by her lover, Pinto.